Non-compete agreements or clauses are a frequent addition to new employment

 a specified length of time after the employment ends, but smartly constructed

 agreements will also set a specific geographic restriction.
 For example,

 an employee who leaves your straw manufacturing business can work for

 a competitive brand, but only if it is more than 50 miles away from your

 Make Sure Your Agreement Is Valid.
 Call Our Firm.

-and agreements.
-Our practice handles a wide variety of business law matters,
+practice handles a wide variety of

-giving us unique insight into the importance of a properly constructed
+business law matters, giving us unique insight into the importance of a properly constructed

 contract.
 If you’re trying to defend against a lawsuit related to

 non-compete agreements, trust our skilled business litigators to protect